ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Construction of ElaipBench

 \section{Construction of \textsc{ElaipBench}}

 In this section, we present the construction process of \textsc{ElaipBench}.
-First, we define the task overview.
-Next, we introduce the incentive competition annotation mechanism designed for generating high-quality, challenging data.
-Finally, we provide statistical information about the benchmark.
+First, we define the task.
+Next, we introduce a game-theoretic annotation mechanism designed to ensure challenging data.
+Finally, we provide statistical information.